Does every student have to receive a Chromebook?

 Can I personalize my Chromebook and/or case?

-Students may put non-stick "cling" style school-appropriate attachments to their devices.
+Students may put reusable non-stick "cling" style school-appropriate attachments (skins) to their devices.
 Chromebook cases may be personalized as students choose so long as the integrity/structure of the case is not altered so as still to offer full protection to the device inside.
+Cases and skins must be removed when the Chromebook is turned in at the end of the year.

 Can I use my Chromebook at home to listen to music, play games, or watch movies?